 Commitments to extend credit represent unused portions of authorizations to extend credit in the form of loans, guarantees or letters of credit.
 With respect to credit risk on commitments to extend credit, the Bank is potentially exposed to loss in an amount equal to the total unused commitments.
-However, the likely amount of loss is less than the total unused commitments, as most commitments to extend credit are contingent upon customers maintaining specific credit standards.
+However, the likely amount of loss is less than the total unused commitments, as most commitments to extend credit standards.
 The Bank monitors the term to maturity of credit commitments because longer-term commitments generally have a greater degree of credit risk than shorter-term commitments.